Machine Learning Algorithms

 Semi-Supervised Learning

-• Self-Training: Uses its own predictions to train further.
+• Self-Training: Uses its predictions to train further.

 • Co-Training: Uses multiple views of the data for training.